 This is another little episode in the fictional tale I am weaving about Annabelle.
 It follows the post from a couple of days ago:

 On reaching the bowling alley and joining the other members of Blackwood Rambling Group, Annabelle seemed to relax.
-Before long she was the vivacious bubbly woman, whose smile lit up the room, that Chris had been harbouring a crush for since he had repaired the garage door round at the Jennings’ house.
+Before long she was the vivacious bubbly woman, whose smile lit up the room.
+Chris had been harbouring a crush for her ever since he had repaired the garage door round at the Jennings’ house.
 He still remembered seeing a sleepy-eyed young woman appearing on the veranda with a cafetiere, and thinking that even in a baggy shirt and sweatpants and straggly hair she was a stunner.

 Annabelle was flashing her deep smiles again, and he loved hearing her melodic laughter.
 She brought an infectious cheer with her.
 She was very popular amongst the Blackwood Rambling Group, which was made up mainly of townsfolk who were in their fifties and sixties.
 They were all very fond of her and she ate well because of all the invitations to dinner she received from her fellow walkers.